Parish History & Patron Saint

 Fr.
 Anh was ordained by Bishop Joseph Delaney at St. Matthew Church in Arlington on May 26, 1990.
 His first assignment was at St. Michael’s Church in Bedford.
 In 1996, Fr.
 Anh was appointed pastor of Sacred Heart Church in Breckenridge, Texas with its four mission churches in Shackelford, Throckmorton and Palo Pinot counties.
 In 1999, Fr.
 Anh was appointed Diocesan Director for Vocations and served in that position until December 2006.
 Bishop Kevin Vann appointed Fr.
 Anh pastor of St Francis of Assisi church on May 1, 2007.

 Fr.
-James Flynn became pastor of St. Francis of Assisi in the summer of 2013.
+James Flynn was assigned pastor of St. Francis of Assisi parish on August 1, 2013, and served the community until February 2019.
 Fr.
 Flynn was raised in Arlington, Texas and graduated from Granbury High School in Granbury, Texas.
 He spent 4 years on active duty the U.S. Army and was stationed in Kentucky, Germany, California and North Carolina.

 After his service in the Army, he went to Texas A&M and received a degree in Engineering and played Rugby for Texas A&M. Upon graduation he worked in the commodities for Cargill Incorporated for three years and at the age of 29 started his seminary formation with the Dominican Friars in Denver and St. Louis.

 In 2000, he was accepted as a seminarian for the Diocese of Ft.
 Worth and finished his theology studies at Assumption Seminary in San Antonio.
 Fr Flynn was ordained to the priesthood on May 13, 2006.
-He served as an associate pastor at Immaculate Conception in Denton and St. John the Apostle in North Richland Hills before becoming the pastor of St. Thomas Aquinas in Pilot Point.
-On August 1, 2013, he was assigned as the pastor of St. Francis of Assisi.
+He served as an associate pastor at Immaculate Conception in Denton and St. John the Apostle in North Richland Hills before becoming the pastor of St. Thomas Aquinas in Pilot Point and eventually the pastor at St. Francis of Assisi.